Inagi City

 Birth of Inagi Village

-In 1899, six villages were merged to form Inagi Village.
-At that time, Oshitate Village belonged to Tama Village, which was newly established at that time.
-In 1893, the Santama area was transferred from Kanagawa Prefecture to Tokyo Prefecture.
-The Sino-Japanese and Russo-Japanese Wars occurred in the latter half of the Meiji era, and Inagi was also greatly affected.
-War memorials and memorials were built in Inagi Village.
+In Meiji 22, six villages merged and ``Inagi Village'' was born.
+At this time, Oshidate Village belonged to the newly created Tama Village.
+In Meiji 26, the Mitama area was transferred from Kanagawa Prefecture to Tokyo Prefecture.
+From the latter half of the Meiji period, the Sino-Japanese and Russo-Japanese wars broke out, and Inagi was greatly affected.
+A war memorial and a memorial stone for the souls were erected in Inagi Village.

-Inagi Village Office and staff (taken around 1950, courtesy of Jun Tanaka)
+Inagi village office and staff (photographed around 1950, provided by Junmasa Tanaka)

-Inagi Village Office and staff (photographed around 1950, courtesy of Jun Tanaka)
+Inagi village office and staff (photographed around 1950, provided by Junmasa Tanaka)

-In the Taisho era, people's lives gradually modernized.
-Although it suffered great damage in the Great Kanto Earthquake of 1923, Nambu Railway opened from Kawasaki to Daimaru in 1927, and Tamagawara Bridge opened in 1935.
-Around this time, the modernization of life such as electric lights, telephones, and postal services advanced.
+In the Taisho era, people's lives gradually became modernized.
+Although it suffered major damage in the Great Kanto Earthquake of 1922, the Nambu Railway was opened from Kawasaki to Daimaru in 1928, and the Tamagawara Bridge was also opened in 1933.
+Around this time, modernization of life progressed, including electric lights, telephones, and postal services.

 Nambu Railway opening guide map